28 Numerics library [numerics]

 E's specification shall define:

-In that Table and throughout this subclause:
+In Table 99 and throughout this subclause:

 • T is the type named by E's associated result_type;